-Katy is a junior in the College of Arts & Sciences, majoring in anthropology with minors in design and writing.
+Katy is a senior in the College of Arts & Sciences, majoring in anthropology with minors in design and writing.
 On campus, Katy is a student tour leader, treasurer of the equestrian team, and a member of Chi Omega.
 Within WUSTL’s writing community, she serves as an artistic director for The Moth, a nonfiction storytelling event, and writes for HerCampus.
 Katy will spend a semester abroad in Greece next year and plans on pursuing a career in public relations after graduation.

 What brought you to The Writing Center?

 I have always been someone that friends turn to when they need a paper to be reviewed, and through that I discovered how much I enjoy working with people on their writing.
 I also am someone who prefers to write in a space where I can bounce ideas off other people.
 Through The Writing Center, the writing experience goes from a solitary journey to one where ideas can be discussed freely and openly with others.
 I figured that if I preferred to write in a collaborative space, there must be other students here who have similar needs, and so it was a natural decision to work at a place like The Writing Center where I can help others who have similar writing processes to my own!

 What do you like most about working with writers at The Writing Center?

 I love The Writing Center because it gives me the opportunity to get to know people through their writing and learn more about topics that I otherwise would not have been exposed to.
 There are so many individuals here who have great ideas and interesting stories.
 Through The Writing Center, I get the chance to learn a bit about them.